m-labs/artiq/doc/manual/rtio.rst

 |

-.. ^ for spacing reasons only
+Similar situations arise with methods such as :meth:`TTLInOut.sample_get <artiq.coredevice.ttl.TTLInOut.sample_get>` and :meth:`TTLInOut.watch_done <artiq.coredevice.ttl.TTLInOut.watch_done>`.

 Overflow exceptions
 ^^^^^^^^^^^^^^^^^^^

+Overflow exceptions occur when an RTIO input channel receives an input event when the FIFO buffer is already full.

+To understand how this happens, let us examine how input events are processed.
 The RTIO input channels buffer input events received while an input gate is open, or when using the sampling API (:meth:`TTLInOut.sample_input <artiq.coredevice.ttl.TTLInOut.sample_input>`) at certain points in time.
 The events are kept in a FIFO until the CPU reads them out via e.g. :meth:`~artiq.coredevice.ttl.TTLInOut.count`, :meth:`~artiq.coredevice.ttl.TTLInOut.timestamp_mu` or :meth:`~artiq.coredevice.ttl.TTLInOut.sample_get`.
 The size of these FIFOs is finite and specified in gateware; in practice, it is limited by the resources available to the FPGA, and therefore differs depending on the specific core device being used.
 If a FIFO is full and another event comes in, this causes an overflow condition.
 The condition is converted into an :class:`~artiq.coredevice.exceptions.RTIOOverflow` exception that is raised on a subsequent invocation of one of the readout methods.
 Overflow exceptions are generally best dealt with simply by reading out from the input buffers more frequently.
 In odd or particular cases, users may consider modifying the length of individual buffers in gateware.

 .. note::
   It is not possible to provoke an :class:`~artiq.coredevice.exceptions.RTIOOverflow` on a RTIO output channel.
 While output buffers are also of finite size, and can be filled up, the CPU will simply stall the submission of further events until it is once again possible to buffer them.
 Among other things, this means that padding the timeline cursor with large amounts of positive slack is not always a valid strategy to avoid :class:`~artiq.coredevice.exceptions.RTIOUnderflow` exceptions when generating fast event sequences.
 In practice only a fixed number of events can be generated in advance, and the rest of the processing will be carried out when the wall clock is much closer to ``now_mu``.